NZ Children's Book Week

 In person events

-This page will be updated as details are confirmed.
+This page will continue to be updated as details are confirmed.

-- Costume making with Fifi Colston and Spotlight NZ: (July school holidays, South Island)
+- Costume making workshop with Fifi Colston and Spotlight NZ: (Wednesday 8th August, Christchurch - SOLD OUT)

-- Books on Board: a fun an interactive event taking place on the Wellington Kāpiti train line with live storytelling for pre-schoolers (date and details to come)
+- Books on Board: a fun an interactive event taking place on the Wellington Kāpiti train line with live storytelling for pre-schoolers (Tuesday 18 August)

-- Booksellers launch events: Saturday 15 of August -- get in touch with your local bookstore to see what they have planned (locations varied)
+- Bookstore launch events: Saturday 15 of August, get in touch with your local bookstore to see what they have planned (locations varied)

-- Books Alive: run by The New Zealand Book Awards for Children and Young Adults, this is a large-scale, immersive event that brings hundreds of students in touch with award finalist authors and illustrators (date and details to come)
+- Books Alive: run by The New Zealand Book Awards for Children and Young Adults, this is a large-scale, immersive event that brings hundreds of students in touch with award finalist authors and illustrators (Christchurch 13, 14 August; Wellington Weds 19 August, book here)

 Digital